 In January 2022, we announced that we have selected KP1077 for the treatment of IH and narcolepsy as our next clinical development candidate.
 KP1077 utilizes SDX, our prodrug of d-MPH, as its active pharmaceutical ingredient.
 During the first quarter of 2022, we initiated a Phase 1 clinical trial comparing the cardiovascular safety of SDX to immediate-release and long-acting formulations of RITALIN®, a commonly prescribed CNS stimulant.
-In addition, on May 5, 2022, we announced that we submitted an investigational new drug, or IND, application with the U.S. Food and Drug Administration, or FDA, seeking permision to commence a clinical program to evaluate KP1077 in IH.
-Upon clearance of the IND, we plan to initiate a Phase 2 clinical trial of KP1077 in IH, in the United States, as early as the second half of 2022, with a second trial in narcolepsy anticipated to begin soon after the initiation of the IH clinical trial.
+In September 2022, we announced topline data from our exploratory Phase 1 clinical trial confirming the relative cardiovascular effects and pharmacokinetics of SDX compared to immediate-release and long-acting formulations of Ritalin.
+Based on the data, we believe the initial dosing strengths for the planned Phase 2 clinical trial of KP1077 will be well-tolerated while providing higher overall exposures to d-MPH compared to other methylphenidate products that are often used off-label as a treatment for IH.
+In addition, on May 5, 2022, we announced that we submitted an investigational new drug, or IND, application with the U.S. Food and Drug Administration, or FDA, seeking permission to commence a clinical program to evaluate KP1077 in IH.
+Upon clearance of the IND, we plan to initiate a Phase 2 clinical trial of KP1077 in IH, in the United States, as early as the fourth quarter of 2022, with a second trial in narcolepsy anticipated to begin soon after the initiation of the IH clinical trial.